exercism/v3/languages/julia/exercises/concept/leap/.docs/introduction.md

 Julia provides a number of [arithmetic operators](https://en.wikipedia.org/wiki/Arithmetic#Arithmetic_operations) for numeric types[^1].

-In this exercise you will only need the `%` operator that calculates the [remainder](https://en.wikipedia.org/wiki/Remainder)
+In this exercise you will only need the `%` operator that calculates the [remainder](https://en.wikipedia.org/wiki/Remainder) of the division of two [natural numbers](https://en.wikipedia.org/wiki/Natural_numbers)

 ```julia
 julia> 10 % 5